alexjj/awesome-drummer/README.md

 ## Troubleshooting

 - [How to close a tab with no close box](http://scripting.com/drummer/blog/2021/11/24/142717.html?title=tabWithNoCloseBox) - If Drummer has a problem in opening a tab, this can result in a tab with no close box, or a tab that does not appear to have any content in it.
 This link provides instructions for several ways to close the tab.
+- [Force a reload of Drummer](http://docserver.scripting.com/drummer/general.opml#1633017426000) - When a problem occurs, one thing to try is to force a reload of the Drummer software.
+These instructions are for Google Chrome, other browsers are similar.
+- [Look in Javascript console](http://docserver.scripting.com/drummer/general.opml#1631797228000) - When a problem occurs, there may be a Javascript error associated with the problem.
+These instructions for opening the Javascript console in Developer Tools are for Google Chrome, other browsers are similar.
+It might be good to open the console and do a reload if there is no obvious problem at opening the console.
+- Extra blank menu items in menu bar - If you see this problem, you may have items in the Scripts menu that are not aligned properly.
+If this is the case, you should open the Scripts menu to check (see [this page](http://docserver.scripting.com/drummer/scripting.opml#16274901750000) for instructions).

 ## Backups